ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingclusters.md

 ## Results after you add clusters to vCenter Server instances
 {: #vc_addingclusters-results}

 1. The deployment of the cluster starts automatically and the status of the cluster is changed to **Initializing**.
-You can check the status of the deployment by viewing the deployment history from the **Summary** page of the instance.
+You can check the status of the deployment by viewing the deployment history on the instance details page.
 2. When the cluster is ready to use, its status changes to **Available**.
 The newly added cluster is enabled with vSphere High Availability (HA) and vSphere Distributed Resource Scheduler (DRS).

 You cannot change the cluster name.
-Changing the cluster name might cause the add or remove ESXi servers operations in the cluster to fail.
+Changing the cluster name might cause the add or delete ESXi servers operations in the cluster to fail.
 {: important}

 ## Related links